DvdJ002/battle-sim-sandbox/README.md

 **Wave Structure:**
 1. A healer middle top
-2-X - Keep spawning shooters every 1.5 seconds
+2. - X. - Keep spawning shooters every 1.5 seconds

 **Notes:** There are two ways to "solve" this level.
 It is not meant to be fought normally.

----

 ## Level 8 - Well-rounded attack